Analytical Listening: definition and theory

 Moreover, it causes the other to feel like they are being heard and able to offer additions if the summary is (not) yet complete.
 By giving a short summary, the listener gives themselves time to let the information sink in and understand what they just heard.
 This is followed by digging deeper to get down to the core.

-The Analytical Listening is actively engaged with the music they are listening to; each element of a piece of music is analysed in order to understand the intentions of the composer and/or lyricist.
+This Listening Style is actively engaged with the music they are listening to; each element of a piece of music is analysed in order to understand the intentions of the composer and/or lyricist.
 During Analytical Listening, the listener looks for the deeper meaning of what is heard.
 Sound itself has no meaning; it’s about the underlying layer.

 Thus, music can be made about an endless array of subjects and emotions.
 This means there are many details for the listener to find.
 It’s about finding out the message behind the message.